hexpm/hexpm/lib/hexpm_web/templates/docs/dependency_policies.html.md

 ### Dependency cooldown

-The `cooldown` setting tells Hex to ignore releases that haven't been visible long enough for the community to flag them as malicious or broken.
-Newly-published versions only become eligible for resolution once they reach the configured minimum age.
+The `cooldown` setting tells Hex to ignore releases until they have been available for a configured amount of time.
+This creates a review window in which suspicious or broken releases may be reported before they are selected by dependency resolution.

 #### Configuration